Crinibus/tvguide/README.md

 - Add documentation to all flags
 - Use datetime.timezone to convert UNIX-time to users timezone, instead of hardcoded convert to UTC+1
+- Print the date the data is from to the user